 In 1173 CE, Eleanor and Henry's oldest son, Henry the Young King (1155-1183 CE), rebelled against his father.
 The revolt, incited by nobles who stirred up young Henry's resentment toward his father, lasted eighteen months and cost many lives before it was finally crushed.
 A young Sir William Marshal (l.
 1146-1219 CE), the greatest knight of the period, was involved on the side of Henry the Young King, Richard the Lionheart, and Geoffrey Plantagenet.
 Marshall had been young Henry's tutor in arms and was devoted to the queen and her sons, so his involvement supports the claim made by some historians and scholars that it was Eleanor who instigated the revolt.

-Whether she did or not, she openly supported her sons and, after the revolt was put down in 1174 CE, Henry had Eleanor imprisoned.
+Whether she did or not, she openly supported her sons and, after the revolt was put down in 1174 CE, Henry had Eleanor abducted in France and imprisoned in England.
 For the next 16 years, Eleanor would be moved between Henry's various strongholds until his death in 1189 CE.
 By this time, Henry the Young King had died of dysentery and Richard I became king.
 Eleanor knew she could enact her own policies through Richard without the kind of constant resistance she had met with from Henry II.
 She would have a much freer hand than she anticipated, however, as Richard left England to take part in the Third Crusade the following year and seems to have gladly left Eleanor in charge of his kingdom.

 Regent of England

 Although nominally the regent, Eleanor signed herself, and had others address her, as “Eleanor, by the grace of God, Queen of England” (Kelly, 288).
 She ably picked up her political maneuverings as though she had not been confined for the past 16 years.
 Kelly writes: